mrled/biblemunger.js/doc/storage.md

 - <https://github.com/sql-js/react-sqljs-demo> is the official React docs (??) and I have no idea what I'm supposed to do here

 Going to give up on this for now.

+### Inconsistent performance on Vercel

+Later re-testing of some of the numbers I found above resulted in much _faster_ response times for Vercel doing sqlite searches on the server.
+At the moment I am able to see munges with dozens or hundreds of results less than a second.
+It feels about like it does on the old Python version, maybe a hair slower, maybe not.

+I'm not sure what's going on here.